-He became one of the most venerated saints and megalo-martyrs in Christianity, and was especially venerated by the Crusaders.
+He became one of the most venerated saints and megalo-martyrs in Christianity and was especially venerated by the Crusaders.
 In hagiography, as one of the Fourteen Holy Helpers and one of the most prominent military saints, he is immortalized in the legend of Saint George and the Dragon (representing the victory of Christianity over Satan).
-England, Georgia and several other nation states, cities, universities, professions and organisations all claim Saint George as their patron.
+England, Georgia, and several other nation-states, cities, universities, professions, and organizations all claim Saint George as their patron.

 La Place de la Trinité

-Rue Saint-Georges is a very beautiful street full of shops and restaurants.
+Rue Saint-Georges is a charming street full of shops and restaurants.
 It passes in front of the church Saint Georges and continues north.
 It meets Montée du Gourguillon and they unite to form Rue Tramassac.
-Montée du Gourguillon is a street that goes uphill to the roman archeological site on the Gourguillon Hill.
+Montée du Gourguillon is a street that goes uphill to the roman archeological site on Gourguillon Hill.
 La Place de la Trinité is formed where the three streets meet.

-At the junction of the two roads, a wedge is formed, which is occupied by Café du Soleil (housed in "maison du soleil" built in 1723), one of the most famous and among the oldest bouchon Lyonnais in the old city.
-Café du Soleil with its unique decoration and its corner terrace that opens on the House of Guignol and the Montée du Gourguillon, serves some of the best traditional local cuisine.
+At the junction of the two roads, a wedge is formed, which is occupied by Café du Soleil (housed in "Maison du Soleil" built in 1723), one of the most famous and among the oldest bouchon Lyonnais in the old city.
+Café du Soleil, with its unique decoration and its corner terrace that opens on the House of Guignol and the Montée du Gourguillon, serves some of the best traditional local cuisines.

 Théâtre La Maison de Guignol